The following activities nurture essential:

 Step 3: Read Clifford's Manners by Norman Bridwell aloud to the class.

 Step 4: Explain that friends have more fun working together and playing when they are using their manners.
-Ask children to recall ways that Clifford used his manners in the story.
+Ask students to recall ways that Clifford used his manners in the story.

 Step 5: As a group, create a list of good manners to use in the classroom.
 Display the list and review it each day by briefly role-playing each manner.